Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Methods

 \subsection{Hybrid event shaping}

-Hybrid events can greatly affect the stability properties of an orbit because of the discontinuous changes that are made to perturbations.
+Hybrid events can greatly affect the stability of an orbit due to the unbounded discontinuous changes that are made to perturbations.
 The saltation matrix allows for an explicit understanding of how to perform ``hybrid event shaping'' (HES), i.e.\ choosing hybrid event parameters (such as timing, state, input, and higher order ``shape parameters'') to improve the stability of a periodic trajectory.
-The key insight is that hybrid event shaping introduces a generalizable method to stabilize hybrid systems that is independent from continuous-domain feedback, but that can work in concert with it.
+The key insight is that hybrid event shaping introduces a generalizable method to stabilize hybrid systems that is independent of continuous-domain control, but that can work in concert with it.

 In general, the open-loop continuous variational equations of a hybrid system are functions of initial and final time, initial state, and system dynamics.
-However, it is challenging to alter any of these parameters because changes will propagate through the rest of the trajectory and periodicity may be violated, though we present a trajectory optimization method below that can handle this.
+However, it is challenging to alter any of these parameters because changes will propagate through the rest of the trajectory and periodicity may be violated, though we present a trajectory optimization method below to handle this.
 The saltation matrix is a function of nominal event time, state and dynamics, but additionally may be a function of higher order shape parameters $h$ that do not influence the dynamics of the system.
 These parameters arise from the derivatives of the guards ($D_xg$ and $D_tg$) and reset maps ($D_xR$ and $D_tR$) but are not present in the guard, reset map, or vector field definitions themselves.
 Therefore, shape parameters have absolutely no effect on the nominal trajectory and can be chosen completely freely.

 One example of a shape parameter is the angular velocity of a massless leg of a spring-loaded inverted pendulum.
 Since a massless leg does not induce any torque in the air or forces at touchdown, only the position of the leg at touchdown affects the trajectory of the body.
 However, leg velocity appears in the saltation matrix and has a significant effect on orbital stability \cite{swinglegretraction}.